bibi21000/PyCoffer/docs/dev/coffer.rst

     with Coffer( ... ) as store:
         store.write('file.data', data)

-- Read/write in files with context manager:
+- Read/write in files in coffer with context manager:

 .. code::